This accessibility statement applies to bbinv.co.uk.

 British Business Bank is committed to providing websites that are accessible to the widest possible audience, regardless of technology or ability.
 We are working to increase the accessibility and usability of our website and in doing so follow many of the available standards and guidelines.

 To ensure that we meet our accessibility requirements, we check our webpages for issues when updates are made to existing pages and when new pages are published, as well as providing standard routine checks.

 Whilst we work to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.
 We acknowledge that this is a work in progress and there are improvements that can be made.

 British Business Bank is committed to making its websites accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

 This statement was prepared on 19th August 2020.
-It was last updated on 28th August 2020.
+It was last updated on 21st January 2022.